artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 _satellite.notify('Hello world!');
 ```

-Logs a message to the browser console.
-The message will only be displayed if [!DNL Platform Launch] debugging is enabled by the user (by calling `_satellite.setDebug(true)` or using an appropriate browser extension).
+`notify` logs a message to the browser console.
+The message will only be displayed if tag debugging is enabled by the user (by calling `_satellite.setDebug(true)` or using an appropriate browser extension).

-An optional logging level can be passed which will affect styling and filtering of the message being logged.
+An optional logging level can be passed which will affect the styling and filtering of the message being logged.
 Supported levels are as follows:

 3 - Informational messages.